The Global Local Hire Rate Report

 Anchor Benchmarks

-How mature markets
+How mature markets set the standard

 Established production hubs provide reference points against which developing markets can measure their crew readiness.
 The gap between these anchors and emerging markets defines the opportunity.